zhuochenbioinfo/HFI/README.md

 # HFI
 **Haplotype Fixation Index (HFI)** for crop populations **with homozygous nature**, such as rice.

+***NOTICE: The formulas and pictures in this page may not be displayed properly in some regions due to local Internet policies.***

 By Zhuo CHEN, contact: chenomics@163.com or zhuochen@genetics.ac.cn

 # Motivation and description: